 - Ratatouille: Linguini's initial place of residence is one of these.
 In his own words, "I know it's not much, but it's... not much."

-- Treasure Planet: The compartment where the robot B.E.N. resides blends emptiness with salvage and litter strewn haphazardly.
-As he explains to the arriving Jim Hawkins, Doctor Doppler and Captain Amelia: "Sorry about the mess.
+- Treasure Planet: The compartment where the robot B.E.N. resides blends emptiness with salvage and litter strewn about haphazardly.
+As he explains to the arriving Jim Hawkins, Doctor Doppler, and Captain Amelia: "Sorry about the mess.
 When you've been baching it for 700 years, you kinda let things go."